Biden greeted by Irish President as day of ceremony in Dublin begins

 Mr Biden, who was joined by an official delegation that included the US secretary of state Antony Blinken, was met with cheers from onlookers as his motorcade entered the park.

-Arriving at Aras an Uachtarain, Mr Biden emerged wearing sunglasses and a broad smile as he walked the red carpet to be met by Mr Higgins and his wife Sabine.
+Arriving at Aras an Uachtarain with the sun shining down, Mr Biden emerged wearing sunglasses and a broad smile as he walked the red carpet to be met by Mr Higgins and his wife Sabina.

 It is Mr Biden’s third visit to the residence, but his first as president.